More Belgian fruit and vegetables

 Sustainable Belgian ginger

-Together with our partners, we are now exploring ways to make ginger cultivation more sustainable.
+Together with our partners REO Veiling and the Provincial Vegetable Research Centre, we are exploring ways to make ginger cultivation more sustainable.
 Think of selecting more profitable varieties or growing under plastic greenhouses without heating.
 We are also experimenting with drying ginger so that we can offer it all year round.
 In our cooperation models with farmers, we focus on organic cultivation, with an eye for upscaling and cost efficiency.